 If the Kool-Aid man had a period, this would be the shade he would produce.
 This is not the colour of any menstrual blood (or non-menstrual blood) I've ever seen.
 This is the sugary red of canned cherry pie filling and race cars.
 It recalls the YouTube logo and the red notification bubbles at the corner of iOS apps.
 This red is a lot of things, but menses ain't it.

 Menstruation stigma is real.
+The "period tax" is very real.
 And many don't care to look into menstrual cups — despite being a cheaper, safer, more eco-friendly alternative to traditional menstrual products — because of the very prospect of having to touch their own blood.
 Period is the prettiest imaginable version of menstrual blood red.
 If the goal is to chip away at the stigma, why not choose a shade of red that best approximates the blood we see and touch?
-It's the insistence on a sanitized "pretty" version of people's bodies that created the stigma to begin with.
+It's the insistence on a sanitised "pretty" version of people's bodies that created the stigma to begin with.
 We have to let go of pretty if we want to have these "more accurate and honest conversations around menstruation."